Gavin-OP/CSCI3170-group-project-sales-system/README.md

     java -classpath ./mysql-jdbc.jar:./ Main
     ```
 4. Follow the instructions on the screen to use the system.
-   - For sample source data folder, please refer to the folder `sample_data`.
+   - For the sample source data folder, please refer to the folder `sample_data`.
    - In the `sample_data`, there are 5 files:
      - `category.txt`
      - `manufacturer.txt`